Skip to main content

 DACS' first licensing logbook from 1984

-Amberley Jamieson, in DACS' Licensing Team, takes us through our licensing history and its importance for artists’ practices.
+Amberley Jamieson, in DACS' Licensing Team, takes us through our 40 years of licensing history and its importance for artists’ practices.

 Since our first licence for the Sunday Times in 1984, we’ve been helping brands bring their projects to life with images of modern and contemporary art, while making sure artists’ rights are always protected.